tfeldmann/maze/README.md

+# maze

-# Rust maze generator
+This is a maze generator for the command line.

-Generates nice looking mazes using a growing tree algorithm and prints them to stdout.
+It generates nice looking mazes using a growing tree algorithm.

 ```
 $ cargo run